 2100 Ohio County Coordinate Systems (OCCS)

-Section 2100 of L&D Volume 4 will serve as a comprehensive resource for understanding and utilizing the Ohio County Coordinate System (OCCS).
-This section will provide detailed information on:

-Zone Parameters: Specific coordinates, datums, and projection methods for each county in Ohio.

-Map Projections: Types of map projections used in the Ohio County Coordinate System and their characteristics.

-Use Cases: Practical applications and guidelines for projects involving multiple county zones, including geodetic coordinates and conformal map projections.

-Current Information

-For current information on the Ohio County Coordinate System, please refer to the Ohio Department of Transportation website: OCCS.

 2101 Introduction

 The Ohio County Coordinate System (OCCS) is a set of low-distortion projection coordinate systems tailored specifically for individual counties in Ohio.
 It was developed to meet the needs of modern surveying, mapping, and engineering by reducing the distortion that can occur when using broader, statewide coordinate systems like State Plane Coordinates.